 AP® Chemistry Multiple Choice Questions

-Listed below are the question types that you will see on the AP Chemistry exam:
+The question types that you will see on the AP Chemistry exam are:

 1. Text-based questions